Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 	Done.
 	Disconnecting from django@45.33.93.118... done.

 Now it worked.
-Django applied the polls.0001_initial migrations to the databse.
+Django applied the `polls.0001_initial` migration to the databse.
-You can SSH to the server, login to MySQL, and check the new polls tables in the django_db database.
+You can SSH to the server, login to MySQL, and verify that the new polls tables are already in the django_db database.

-Check the site at **www.yourdomain.com/polls**.
+Check the site at `www.yourdomain.com/polls`.
 Ahmmm…Page not found?
 404?
 Ah, the site is still in maintenance.
 Restart: